heyvaldemar/heyvaldemar/README.md

 One of fewer than 250 Docker Captains worldwide.
 8 vendor-recognized community titles across Docker, IBM, AWS, Snyk, Cypress, Notion, GitKraken, and Platform Engineering — earned through contribution, not credentials.

-I test what the industry ships — and publish what I find.
-Production-tested frameworks for container security, AI governance, and platform engineering.
-Every framework is built on real infrastructure serving Fortune 500 clients.
+Every architecture recommendation I make, I've tested in production first.
+20+ years designing and delivering cloud infrastructure at Amazon, IBM, Thales, and Ataccama.
+I design scalable systems and publish what I learn — reference architectures for container security, AI governance, and platform engineering used by practitioners worldwide.

 ---